 1. Coverage for home structure

 If your home gets destroyed or damaged by lightning, hail, hurricane, fire, or any natural disaster stated in the policy, your home insurance pays to rebuild or repair your home.
 However, this coverage doesn’t include any payment for damages caused by routine wear and tear, earthquake, or a flood.
-If you have any additional structures on your property, such as a gazebo, a tool shed, or a garage, these structures are also included in your home insurance policy.
+If you have additional structures on your property, such as a gazebo, a tool shed, or a garage, these structures are also included in your home insurance policy.

 2. Personal belongings coverage